 - 7.1 The results from all three stages of archaeological investigation have shed further light on the nature and survival of the archaeological resource within the development area. - 7.2 It would appear that the intensive ploughing of the site has disturbed deposits to a depth of c.0.45m below present ground level, the likely result of which is that much of the evidence for any internal features within the marching camp may already have been lost.
 No features were revealed which could definitely be associated with the marching camp, although the areas of burning identified in Area M may yet prove to be Roman in date.
 Only a few unstratified sherds of Roman coarse pottery were recovered. - 7.3 Although the cropmark and geophysical survey evidence appeared to indicate a complex series of ditches assumed to represent a prehistoric field system, the evidence from excavations indicated that the majority of these features were likely to be of natural origin.
 Only two linear features were confirmed as probable boundary ditches, running roughly parallel and approximately 53m apart.
 The only dating evidence consisted of 3 sherds (from Trench J) of Roman and probably Medieval pottery from the upper fill (14) of the eastern ditch; no finds were recovered from either of the excavated sections of the western ditch.
-The negative evidence for the more complex field systems previously suggested may have significant implications regarding the nature of similar cropmarks identified further to the north. - 7.4 The watching brief led to the discovery of a soil layer and a shallow pit or scoop associated with insitu burning.
-At present the nature and dating remains uncertain although samples of charcoal have been processed and will be submitted for identification and radiocarbon dating after which a final report will be produced.
+The negative evidence for the more complex field systems previously suggested may have significant implications regarding the nature of similar cropmarks identified further to the north. - 7.4 The watching brief led to the discovery of a soil layer and a shallow pit or scoop associated with in situ burning.
+Charcoal recovered from this feature has produced a date of 30BC to 110AD at 95.4% confidence.
+This results presents a certain difficulty regarding interpretation since it spans the period immediately before and after the Roman campaigns.
+It is therefore impossible to determine whether the areas of burning identified during the watching brief may be associated with the Roman marching camp or perhaps with a phase of pre-Roman occupation.